matholroyd/bps/README.markdown

 After having deployed the app, the database needs to be migrated.

     heroku run rake db:migrate

+## Auto pulling of transaction data

+It is possible to manually refresh the transaction data from the dashboard when logged in, but for ease of use its worth the extra effort to turn on automatic background checking.

+To enable Heroku to automatically check for incoming bitcoins, the `scheduler` plugin needs to be enabled.
+Note that unlike the other plugins, it is *possible* the `scheduler` plugin will cost money to run, but this can be avoided by setting a lower frequency of checking (*see the note below*).

+To get started, install the scheduler plugin.

+    heroku addons:add scheduler:standard       # Background task support

+The next step requires manually logging into Heroku.
+Unfortunately there is no command line support for setting up background tasks.
+To open a browser window to the scheduler settings page, type:

+    heroku addons:open scheduler

+You may need to log in before you can see the scheduler page.
+Once on the settings page, click `Add Job...`, then in the first field type in the command `rake import_transactions`.
+Next choose how often and what time you would like to run the task.
+If you are concerned about being charged, run it once a day, otherwise, choose every 1 hour or every 10 minutes.
+Click `Save` when you are done.

+**Note** At the time of writing, a basic free account with Heroku comes with 30 hours of free background processing time per month, which is used up by the `scheduler` + any `rake` commands or `log` commands you might run.
+The only way to tell whether your BPS hosting is costing you money is to look under `My Account` and then click on the link next to `Current Usage`.

+## Upgrading the site

 If an update for the site is available, you will need to manually push it to Heroku.